praneethpri/Exercises_of_30_days_of_JavaScript/Day_10/README.md

 ```

-5)Create a set of 5 string elements from array
+5) Create a set of 5 string elements from array
 ```
 let arr = ['Blue', 'Orange', 'Red', 'Black', 'White'] let newSet = new Set(arr)